NationalSecurityAgency/XORSATFilter/README.md

 ====

 A sample interface is given in the `test` directory.
-The test builds a k-XORSAT filter for 1000000 random 10-byte elements, writes the filter to a file, reads the file back, then queries the filter against the original elements (for a consistency check) and prints statistics.
+The test builds a k-XORSAT dictionary for 1000000 random 10-byte elements each with 10-bytes of metadata, writes the dictionary to a file, reads the file back, then queries the filter against the original elements (for a consistency check) and prints statistics.
 To run the test type:

 ```
 $ make test/test && test/test